-Menu/Setup/General settings/Extended setup/Ethernet Function Options Info Enable Selection Off On Factory setting On You can switch off communication at this point.
+Menu/Setup/General settings/Extended setup/Ethernet Function Options Info Enable Selection Off On Factory setting You can switch off communication at this point.
 The software can then only be accessed via local operation.
-Settings Link settings Selection Auto negotiation 10MBps half duplex 10MBps full duplex 100MBps half duplex 100MBps full duplex factory setting Auto negotiation Transmission methods of the communication channels Full duplex: Data can be transmitted and received simultaneously.
+On Settings Link settings Selection Auto negotiation 10MBps half duplex 10MBps full duplex 100MBps half duplex 100MBps full duplex Toomsps full duplex Factory setting Auto negotiation Transmission methods of the communication channels Full duplex: Data can be transmitted and received simultaneously.
 Half-duplex: Data can be transmitted and received on an alternating basis only, i.e. not simultaneously.
 DHCP Selection Off On Factory setting On The Dynamic Host Configuration Protocol (DHCP) makes it possible to assign the network configuration to clients via a server.
 With DHCP, it is possible to automatically integrate the device into an existing network without the need for manual configuration.
 Normally only the automatic assignment of the IP address must be configured at the client.
 During startup, the IP address, the netmask and the gateway are retrieved from a DHCP server.
 Do you want to assign the IP address of the device manually?
-If so, you have to set DHCP = Off.
-IP-Address XXX.XXX.XXX An IP address is an address in computer networks which are based on the Internet protocol (IP).
+If so, you have to set IP-Address xxx.xxx.xxx DHCP = Off.
+An IP address is an address in computer networks which are based on the Internet protocol (IP).
 You can only set the IP address if DHCP is switched off.